basemmerink/fungal-twitch/README.md

 ### Download

-- Download the files from github and extract to your Noita mod folder. **Rename the folder from fungal-twitch-main to fungal-twitch**
-- Download the LTS version of [Nodejs](https://nodejs.org/en/download/) if you don't have it already
+- Subscribe to it in the [steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2756356482)

 ### Twitch
 - Make 2 channel point redemptions, a template (img) can be found at the bottom of this page
   - One redemption is needed for the *from* material, and one redemption is needed for the *to* material
   - Make sure that the user must enter a message
   - Set it to not have a cooldown (you can change the cooldown settings in game)

-### Run
-- Run the batch file *RUN_THIS_THE_FIRST_TIME.bat* - This will setup the NodeJS environment, you only need to do this once
-- Run the batch file *server.bat* - This will start the server
-  - If this file closes immediately you either forgot to rename the folder from *fungal-twitch-main* to *fungal-twitch* or an unknown error has occurred.
-  - The server will prompt you with several questions
-  - If you ever make a mistake in the installation process, delete *fungal-twitch/application_data.json* and restart the server
+- Create a custom command !materials which leads the viewer to https://pastebin.com/eAKLkG8u

 ## Starting the mod

-- Run *server.bat* - You need to run this each time when you want to play this mod
-- Start a new run in Noita with the Fungal Twitch mod enabled (make sure to grant it extra privileges, this is needed for websockets to work)
+- Start a new run in Noita with the Fungal Twitch mod enabled
-- If a message appears in the bottom left corner saying "Connection status: Open" then you know it works (the server will print a message too)
+- The first time you run it you need to redeem the channel point redemptions on Twitch so the mod saves them

 ## How it works